Thewbi/gowin_tang_nano/uart/README.md

 | sys_clk   | input			| 52			| LVCMOS33 |
 | sys_rst_n | input			| 4             | LVCMOS18 |

-sys_clk has to be input and LVCMOS33 sys_rst_n has to be input
+sys_clk has to be input and LVCMOS33. sys_rst_n has to be input.
+The UART pins are both LVCMOS33.

 Save the file and close the FloorPlanner.